rak-n-rok/Krake/docs/dev/scheduling.rst

     rok kube cluster create <kubeconfig> --custom-resource <plural>.<group>

-  The applications made on CR has to be explicitly labeled by ``cluster resource constraint``.
+  The applications made on the CR has to be explicitly labeled by ``cluster resource constraint``.
-  This explicit lablel is used in Krake decision algorithm to select an appropriate cluster where the CR is supported.
-Cluster resource constraints are defined by CRD name in format ``<plural>.<group>`` using ``-R`` or ``--cluster-resource-constraint`` option in rok CLI.
+  This explicit label is used in Krake decision algorithm to select an appropriate cluster where the CR is supported.
+A Cluster resource constraints are defined by CRD name in format ``<plural>.<group>`` using ``-R`` or ``--cluster-resource-constraint`` option in rok CLI.

   See also :ref:`user/rok-documentation:Rok documentation`.